zimfw/zimfw/README.md

 Installation
 ------------
 Installing Zim is easy.
 If you have a different shell framework installed (like oh-my-zsh or prezto), *uninstall those first to prevent conflicts*.
-Then put following instructions at the end of your .zshrc:
+Then put following instructions at the end of your `~/.zshrc`:

   ```bash
   # Zim initializition